Building a Safe Room for your Existing Home

 - Gas Masks, which may become necessary in the event that the intruders force poisonous gas into the safe room.
 Where an odorless gas might be used, an electronic device may be installed to detect any noxious fumes or poisons.

-In summary, safe rooms have become increasingly popular designed to protect occupants from various emergencies.
+In summary, safe rooms have become increasingly popular and designed to protect occupants from in serious emergencies.

 Government Funding for Residential Safe Rooms